Delaine (cloth)

-Delaine (de laine, Muslin de Laine, Mousseline de Laine) was a kind of mixed cloth with cotton warp and wool in the weft.
-Delaines have many variations such as made of undyed yarns, and also printed or piece dyed.
-Delaine was a type of cloth used to manufacture women's dresses that was traded in the nineteenth century under many names to suit importers and traders.
-Moreover, it appeared that the plaintiffs' goods differed from delaines in various other respects.
+Delaine (de laine, Muslin de Laine, Mousseline de Laine) was a kind of mixed cloth with cotton warp threads and wool weft threads.
+Delaine may be made of undyed yarns, or be printed or piece dyed.
+Delaine cloth was used in the manufacture women's dresses that were traded in the nineteenth century under many names to suit importers and traders.

 Etymology

 Delaine (de laine), Muslin de Laine, and Mousseline de Laine are all French words for wool cloth.
-This fabric [de laine] is also called "chaine cotton" in French, which means "cotton warp," and sometimes mi-laine, which translates "half wool."
+Delaine is also called "chaine cotton" in French, which means "cotton warp", and sometimes mi-laine, which means "half wool".

 Fabric structure

 Delaines were woven using cotton warp and worsted filling.
 It was a kind of plain thin fabric.

 Delaine wool

-Delaine wool grades were specified for Delain cloth; they were strong and fine with a 3-inch length.
+Delaine wool grades were specified for delain cloth; they were strong and fine with a 3-inch length.

 Dyeing of Delaine

-Due to the origins of cotton and wool fibers, cotton and wool have different dye affinities; solid colors in Delaines were difficult to achieve.
+Due to the origins of cotton and wool fibers, cotton and wool have different dye affinities; solid colors in delaines were difficult to achieve.
 When delaine colors were mixed in an inept manner, the cotton and wool colors were drastically different, resulting in the "threadiness" impression.